Malcolm T. Sanford

 It may well be that resistance to Terramycin® without any suitable substitutes could be a prime incentive for beekeepers to finally begin implementing hygienic behavior technology to its fullest potential.
 The new ruling concerning antibiotics and veterinarians adds fuel to this fire.
 None of it will be easy or convenient for beekeepers, but as Dr. Winston concludes: “Only a conscious and concerted effort will return us to the beekeeping of yesteryear, when keeping bees was the most natural of pastimes.”

 Originally brought to you courtesy of American Bee Journal, the beekeeper’s companion since 1861.
 “Bringing you the latest in practical bee management and bee research.”

-For further information, see a University of Florida webinar published March 28, 2017, 36 minutes long, which is designed as a veterinarian’s guide to honey bee antibiotics, given the new ruling.
+A University of Florida webinar published March 28, 2017, 36 minutes long is designed as a veterinarian’s guide to honey bee antibiotics, given the new ruling.